Tracked spider lift accelerates complex tree felling task

 The pollarded tree had been much-loved by the residents.
 But Islington Borough Council had no choice but to arrange to have it felled because ultrasound tests showed 50% of the tree stem was diseased.

 Selecting right spider boom

 Jim Mead, Area Manager for Gristwood & Toms, said: “Initially, we were going to use a self-propelled boom, but we found the camber in the road meant we would not achieve a level set up.

-“JMS recommended the Teupen Leo 36T spider lift because its compactness meant we could operate it how we needed to, close to the crane and a safe distance from the tree.
+“JMS recommended the Teupen Leo 36T spider lift because its compactness meant we could operate it how we needed to, close to the crane and at a safe distance from the tree.

 “The Teupen Leo turned out to be an excellent choice.
-It provided very good stability and articulation, and plenty of basket room and capacity for our operatives to work safely on the tree.
+It provided very good stability and articulation, plenty of basket room and capacity for our operatives to work safely on the tree.

-“Also, as the road had to be closed, we wanted to complete the job quickly, and we got the tree down in just one day.
+“Also, as the road had to be closed, we wanted to complete the job quickly, we got the tree down in just one day.
 Felling such a large tree conventionally by climbing, instead of using a platform, would have taken up to three times as long.”

 Teupen Leo spider platform ideal size